zhukaihan/Ultra-Simple-Browser/README.md

 * Website at ultrasimplebrowser.zhukaihan.com
 * Everything is made by me, basicly.
 * All codes are in swift, in my opinion.
 * Ultra, Simple Browser is copyright 2014-2015 Kaihan Zhu.
-No copyleft yet.
+* No copyleft yet.
+I will in someday in the future.
 * You can download it and open it in Xcode.

 #Files